simonegiacomelli/proxmox-firewall-updater/README.md

 ### Scheduling without Cron

-If you prefer to avoid verbose cron job logs, you can create a script with a loop that runs the script every 5 minutes.
+If you prefer to avoid verbose cron job logs, you can create a bash script with a loop that runs the python script every 5 minutes.
 To activate this script, add it to the @reboot cron job:

 ```bash